gvwilson/thirdbit/fiction/maddy-roo/index.md

 but one entire wall was now visible in the moonlight.

-There was a door in the bunker's side, a door as thick as her fingers could spread wide, and it was open.
+There was a door in the bunker's side, as thick as her hand was wide, and it was open.

 Sindy took Maddy's paw.